From Assessment to Action: What Inclusive Support Looks Like in a Real Classroom

 Assessment → Defined gap → Targeted kit → Structured micro-session → Measurable progress.

-This is how inclusive education becomes operational — not theoretical.
+This is how inclusive education becomes operational.

 From Pilot to System